Create, update, and delete KS via API

 - CUSTOM: NONE, LINES_QUANTITY, TOKENS_QUANTITY, CHARACTERS_QUANTITY, SYNTACTIC.

-To visualize the split process and better understand these parameters, use the StackSpot AI Portal and attempt to add the file to your Knowledge Source.
+To understand the split process better, use the StackSpot AI Portal to add the file to your Knowledge Source.

 curl --location "https://data-integration-api.stackspot.com/v1/file-upload/$(echo "$upload_data" | jq -r '.id')" --header "Authorization: Bearer $JWT"